Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

-The relevant analysis of the cubic equation (\ref{factor103}) was already done above: the real-valued root $X(k^2 )$ is unique and negative for all finite values of parameter $k^2 $.
-Limiting values of the function $X(k^2 )$ at $k\rightarrow 0$ and at $k\rightarrow \infty$ are given by the expression (\ref{limits101}):
+The relevant analysis of the cubic equation (\ref{factor103}) was already performed above: the real-valued root $X(k^2 )$ is unique and negative for all finite values of $k^2 $.
+Limiting values of the function $X(k^2 )$ at $k\rightarrow 0$ and at $k\rightarrow \infty$ are given by (\ref{limits101}):

 The quadratic equation (\ref{quadratic103}) has no real-valued solutions for $k^2 >\frac{1}{4}$, and it has two real-valued solution for each $k^2 $, where $k^2 <\frac{1}{4}$.
-We denote $k_{\rm c} =\frac{1}{2}$ as the corresponding critical value of wave vector.
+We denote $k_{\rm c} =\frac{1}{2}$ the corresponding critical value of the wave vector.
 For $k =0$, one of these roots is equal to zero, while the other is equal to one.
-The asymptotics $Y\rightarrow 0$, as $k \rightarrow 0$, answers the question which of these two roots of eq. (\ref{quadratic103}) is relevant to the Chapman-Enskog solution, and we derive:
+The asymptotics $Y\rightarrow 0$, as $k \rightarrow 0$, answers the question which of these two roots of (\ref{quadratic103}) is relevant to the Chapman--Enskog solution, and we derive:

 The function $Y$ (\ref{root103}) is negative for $k \le k_{\rm c} $.